CONTAINER VEGETABLE GARDENING

 Growing vegetables is like actually farming so very good water drainage is required.

-You can add gravel or small potting rocks at the bottom to enhance the drainage.
+You can add gravel or small potting rocks at the bottom to enhance drainage.
 But adding pebbles won’t go well with the beet plant.

 Too much intense sunlight could be harmful too.
 So, on hot summer days, your vegetable containers will prefer some shades too.